Help for Investors

 Shares provide the equity a business needs; they are the financial foundation underpinning a business, enabling it to bring in other sources of finance.
 There are three main types of shares on Ethex:

-Transferable shares are issued by companies and can be sold on to another investor through the Ethex secondary market.
+Transferable shares are issued by companies and can be purchased or sold via the Ethex Bulletin Board.
 If you sell your transferable shares, it does not affect the amount of share capital that the business holds.
 Their value can go up or down and they usually pay a return in the form of dividends from the business’s profits.

 Withdrawable community shares are issued by co-operatives.
 They can give you your money back, but only on terms set by the business.
 If you sell withdrawable shares you are taking money directly out of the business.
 Their value usually stays constant, and they pay a return in the form of interest, which may vary over the lifetime of the investment.